Astaraxia-Linux/Astral/README.md

 ### Contributing to Astral Core

-1. Read the code (good luck)
+1. Read the code (good luck — it's 10k lines of sh)
 2. Test your changes (seriously)
-3. Submit a PR
+3. No bashisms — POSIX sh only
-4. Wait for the One Maniac™ to review (may take up to 3 business weeks)
+4. Submit a PR

-**Coding style**: POSIX sh, no bashisms, keep it stupid simple.
+5. Wait for the One Maniac™ to review (may take up to 3 business weeks)

 ---